outscale/osc-k8s-rke-cluster/docs/deploy.md

 By editing ['terraform.tfvars'](terraform.tfvars), you can adjust the number of worker/control-plane nodes, size of node and more.

-Make sure that `image_id` corresponds to an recent Ubuntu image for your region.
+WARNING: Make sure that `image_id` corresponds to an recent Ubuntu image for your region.
 You can get the latest image id on [Outscale's documentation](https://docs.outscale.com/en/userguide/Official-OMIs-Reference.html).

 # Deploying infrastructure